stephenfeather/TiComScore/ios/documentation/index.md

 ### onUxActive

 A method that marks the beginning of an event.
+This should only be used in apps that provides background experience, such as streaming music while the app was in the background
 ```javascript
 TiComscore.onUxActive();
 ```